Leica M10 vs Sony RX100 II

 The M10 can be obtained in two different colors (black, silver), while the RX100 II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (47 percent) than the Leica M10.
-In this context, it is worth noting that neither the M10 nor the RX100 II are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the RX100 II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 II has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.